npersonn/integrate-polarsteps/README.txt

 = How to get a Trip Id from Polarsteps? =

-Currently the plugin only supports having profiles with one trip.
+Currently, the plugin only supports having profiles with one trip.
 For now enter "0" here.

 == Screenshots ==